CS4404-Mission3/writeup/README.md

 ## IDS

+Our IDS consists of two parts: an adaptive machine learning model that reads packets from a NIC with libpcap in userspace, and a hardware offload component using XDP for high throughput processing on hardware capable of kernel bypass networking.

 ### Signatures and Traffic Classification with Directed Acyclic Graphs

 At a high level, IDS apply known attack signatures to a traffic stream and fire an alert if a match is found.
 We chose to use Directed Acyclic Graphs (DAGs) to store and evaluate our IDS signatures.
 A DAG is a graph where logic flows in one direction only (*directed*) and doesn't contain loops (*acyclic*).
 When a packet is received by the IDS, it's first serialized into a minimal packet structure that includes fields from the UDP and DNS headers, as well as the time since a packet with the same header information was last seen.